 Do you really require Legal Guidance?

 One of the most important decisions you make starting a business is choosing a business structure.
-It could be a Sole proprietorship or partnership or corporation or Limited liability company (LLC).
+It could be a Sole proprietorship or partnership or Private Limited Company or One Person Company (OPC) or Limited liability partnership (LLP).
 The business model you choose will determine the legal structure of your company.

 Few legal checks for every start-up: